ligw1998/ligw1998.github.io/source-separation.md

 ### Real video enhancement:
 > These videos are picked from the audioset eval.
 We enhance different audio categories (according to the sound classes appeared) with different category-adapted models.
 >
 > For each example, the original video is listed in the first.
+The rest are listed according to the original label order.

 #### Case 1: (_Original sound label(s): Speech, Music_)